rama225/rtd-project/README.rst

 Template for the Read the Docs tutorial
 =======================================
+I followed this tutorial and make a simple sphinix project.

 This GitHub template includes fictional Python library with some basic Sphinx docs.